OscarMedina71/Project-Customer-Churn-/README.md

 - Compare the performance of different models using various evaluation metrics.
 - Visualize insights and customer behavior patterns using **Power BI**.

+The first notebook includes a baseline model using standard preprocessing and classification techniques.
+A second version with SMOTE and cross-validation is currently in progress to address data imbalance and improve model generalization.

 ##  Dataset

 - Source: [Telco Customer Churn dataset on Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)